flex-development/JIME-P001/docs/CONTRIBUTING.md

 ## Testing

 This project uses [Jest](https://jestjs.io/) as its test runner.

-To run the tests in this project, run `lerna run test`.
+To run the tests in this project, run `yarn test`.

+[Husky](https://github.com/typicode/husky) is configured to run tests before every push.
+If a PR concerning a failed test is needed, you'll be able to push your code even if a test fails.

 ## Creating a Pull Request

 If you need help, make note of any issues in their respective files.
-If possible, create a test to reproduce the error.
-Make sure to label your pr as "bug" and "help wanted."
+Whenever possible, create a test to reproduce the error.
+Make sure to label your pr as `bug` and `help wanted`.

-If you're ready to have your changes reviewed, make sure your code is [well documented](#documentation) and run `yarn format; yarn lint` to check your files for style errors.
+When you're ready to have your changes reviewed, make sure your code is [well documented](#documentation).
+The `pre-commit` and `pre-push` hooks will test your changes against our coding guidelines, as well run all of the tests in this project.

 ### Submit for Review

 - Use [**this template**](./pull_request_template.md)
 - Label your pull request appropriately
-- Prefix your pull request title with `[PR]`
 - Assign the task to yourself and the appropriate reviewer